kekse1/scripts/README.md

 Every Script is made by myself, arose out of necessity.. or because I found it interesting.

 > [!NOTE]
-> For the future I'm planning to sort all the scripts in here by their line counts.
-JFYI..
+> For the future I'm planning to sort all the scripts in here by their line counts. **JFYI**..

 ## Index
 1. [News](#news)